basarat/typescript-book/docs/generators.md

 }
 ```

-Of course if the iterator does end, you get the result of `{done:true}` as demonstrated below:
+Of course if the iterator does end, you get the result of `{ done: true }` as demonstrated below:

 ```ts
 function* idMaker(){